A day out among Staffordshire’s moorlands11th January 2008

-I have been a bit tired at the end of it but this was a worthwhile day out.
-It has me thinking about further incursions into Staffordshire’s moorlands, possibly making use of the frequent train connections between Macclesfield and Stoke on Trent and the better bus connections between there and destinations such as Leek and Biddulph from where I can go walking.
+I was a bit tired at the end of it, but this was a worthwhile day out.
+It has me thinking about further incursions into Staffordshire’s moorlands, possibly making use of the frequent train connections between Macclesfield and Stoke-on-Trent and the better bus connections between there and destinations such as Leek and Biddulph from where I can go walking.
 It might take longer to go around by Stoke but it is nice to have that option.
 The other thought that my first trip of the year has planted in my mind is to go for more cycling outings and I am even thinking beyond Cheshire and Staffordshire on this one.
 So long as I can stop thoughts of hassle with train travel and the fear of getting marooned by a puncture stymieing my enthusiasm, who knows what could happen?
 Previously, explorations of Northumberland’s coast, Howgill country and Perthshire have come to mind so the possibilities are there.
-Only time will tell whether I get to doing anything about them.
+Only time will tell whether I get to do anything about them.